nagilum/slap/README.md

 > Slap a site and see what falls out.

-Slap is a simple CLI to assist in QA checking of a site.
+Slap is a simple CLI to assist with QA checking of a site.

 If you slap https://example.com it will crawl all URLs found, both internal and external, but not move beyond the initial domain.
 After it is done, it will generate a report.